pqnhoang/BlockAssemblyAgentic/README.md

 - Check `simple_demo.ipynb` notebook for simple demo inference.
 This notebook includes detailed instructions and executing queries with visualization.
 - All toolset are in `toolset.py`
 - Run run simple inference using `main_simple.py`.

+##TODO
+- Place the joint blocks with no base block.